sourcegraph/handbook/content/departments/engineering/teams/cody-strat/index.md

 - Will this open up a new industry for Sourcegraph?
 Yes/No && Related market
 - How strong is the alignment to Cody’s future vision?
 Low/Medium/High

 The exec team will be responsible for deciding which customers meet these criteria sufficiently to become a Strategic Cody Partner.
+Sourcegraph employees can find our current strategic partners [here](https://docs.google.com/document/d/1nj_gL1QGSg6pAl6W2y2Nmz70MFjglYwCiACveD5cW4c/edit#bookmark=id.giwbdagm4epm).

 ## What will this team not work on?